 Let’s start with some basic physics: heat is energy.
 It’s not the only type of energy that exists, even within our day-to-day lives, but in case you were ever wondering why it seems inevitable that your heating costs during winter would rise, that’s why.
 No matter where you find the heat in your house, it costs energy (as in your utilities) to generate it.
 Unfortunately, since there is no shortcut to having a warm home if it’s cold outside, energy must be consumed from somewhere to ensure our homes remain hospitable during the notorious Canadian winter.

-In Alberta, for example, the average home uses 40% more natural gas and 8% more electricity for every 10°C drop below zero, according to ENMAX.
+In Alberta, where cold snaps are common during winter, for example, the average home uses 40% more natural gas and 8% more electricity for every 10°C drop below zero, according to ENMAX.
 So, you can imagine how costly — in energy bill terms — it can get to heat your home or commercial facility when temperatures are approximately -20°C, -30°C or even -40°C (I see you, Edmonton!).